 The paper provides complete description of Local Binary pattern and it's all existing as well as recent variants.
 The advantages and disadvantages of thee variants are discusses as well.
 Performance evaluation of all these variants using two publicly available databases KIMIA PATH 960 and 2D-HeLa.
 Implementation of these variants on these database shows that among all the LBP variants adaptive circumferential and radial derivative operator outperforms all n terms of both classification accuracy as well as computational time complexity.
-To evaluate classification accuracy two distance metrics has been used Chi square distance and L2 norm distance metric.
+To evaluate classification accuracy two distance metrics has been used Chi square distance and L_2 norm distance metric.

 Future challenges: In order to improve the classification and recognition accuracy further deep learning method like can be implemented, which also eliminates the need of hand crafted feature extraction.
 CNN automatically performs feature extraction process directly from raw input data.
 And we can further implement the transfer learning concept in deep learning to make the process computationally more efficient and decrease the training time.
 LBP can be also combined with CNN to improve the performance of classification.
+The Summary of all the LBP variants described in the paper and implemented two medical images data-sets are briefly described in the table with the challenges faced by each individual LBP variant are depicted in the Table IV.